Understanding the Role of Cholesterol in your Diet

 Good vs Bad Cholesterol

 In a simple sense, there are two types of cholesterol.
-LDL contributes to plaque buildup in your arteries and HDL fights the plaque buildup.
+LDL (low-density lipoprotein) contributes to plaque buildup in your arteries and HDL (high-density lipoprotein) fights the plaque buildup.
 HDL works to move cholesterol to your liver where it is then removed from the bloodstream.

 What do the Cholesterol Numbers Mean?

 Your cholesterol numbers simply indicate how much cholesterol is circulating in your blood.
-You want your HDL to be above 60 (since this is the “good cholesterol”).
+You want your HDL to be above 60.
 The LDL number should be below 100.
+In total, the numbers should add up to less than 200.

 Why High Cholesterol is a Health Concern